-If your iQ has a cinema room (and quite a few of them do) this is the perfect opportunity to catch up on some movies on the big screen.
+Your iQ cinema room is the perfect place for you to catch up on some of those cheesy Christmas movies on the big screen.
 Christmassy or just plain classic, put your favourite films on and spread the word – you might be joined by a few other residents and you can check out their movie recommendations too.

 Share the love on social